Skip to Main Content

 Increase your deductible

 Flood policy deductibles can vary widely depending on your policy, provider, circumstances and preferences.
 Typically, the higher your deductible, the more money you will have to pay out of pocket if you file a claim.
-Just like with homeowners insurance, a higher deductible generally leads to lower premiums because you are agreeing to cover more of the costs of repairs in the event of a claim, thus reducing the risk to the insurance company.
+Just like with homeowners insurance, a higher deductible generally leads to lower premiums because you agree to cover more of the costs of repairs in the event of a claim, thus reducing the financial risk to the insurance company.
 Because you will be responsible for paying your deductible if you file a claim, make sure you choose a level that makes financial sense for you.
+Your deductible should always be an amount of money you can comfortably pay out at a moment’s notice.

 Frequently asked questions